arm-hpc-user-group/Cloud-HPC-Hackathon-2021/Applications/Applications/cosmoflow-benchmark/README.md

 to be done at the library level.
 Due to time constraint, we were not able to tune libraries like numpy or tensorflow, as large amount of time is spent on building and performance analysis.

-However, we see some good scaling behaviour for ARM architecture, with almost linear performance scaling as core count increases above 4
+However, we see some good scaling behaviour for ARM architecture, with almost linear performance scaling as core count increases above four.

 ## Report